JarkkoPFC/meshlete/README.md

 *Chop 3D objects to meshlets*

-Meshlete is a Windows command line tool which converts 3D models to meshlet-based 3D models.
+Meshlete is a library and Windows command line tool which converts 3D models to meshlet-based 3D models.
 I developed the tool originally for my tiled software rasterizer and Arduino graphics library hobby project ([video]( https://www.youtube.com/watch?v=Xs_5Sv9oBtk)), but it can be useful for other applications as well, e.g. DX12-based modern renderers using mesh shaders.

 Meshlets are small chunks of 3D geometry consisting some small number of vertices and triangles.
 Below is an image of a 3D model from Blender called “Suzanne” which is split to 666 meshlets of max 64 vertices in each (**-mv 64**) and visualized with different colors.
 Splitting the geometry processing to meshlets instead of processing the mesh as a whole has various benefits and has better fit with batch-based geometry processing (vs post-transform cache model) in modern GPU architectures as well.